 Research investigates factors that promote personal and intellectual engagement with learning, including characteristics of conditions (like the environments in the home, workplace, or classroom) that help individuals approach knowledge acquisition in a positive and engaged fashion.
 Our research also examines the associations between personal and intellectual awareness and overall well-being in life.

 Research in CAMP is also involved in visual cognition, theory of mind and learning, cognition and instruction.
 These questions are pursued through a variety of methods aimed at exploring both basic and applied aspects of research.
-One primary area of research revolves around the question of why it is often difficult to search for multiple objects at once.
+A primary area of research revolves around the question of why it is often difficult to search for multiple objects at once.
 This question, as well how we mentally represent objects during visual search, is best revealed through monitoring eye movements during various visual search tasks.
-By understanding the basic question of how we represent objects to guide search, we may better understand more critical applied research questions like how to improve visual search for airport security screeners.
+By understanding the basic question of how we represent objects to guide search, we may better understand more critical applied research questions such as how to improve visual search for airport security screeners.
 A secondary area of research is devoted to investigating projects in applied cognitive and educational research.